Skip to main content

 Increasing renewables in heating and cooling

-The 2018 Renewable Energy Directive introduced specific measures to accelerate the development of renewables in heating and cooling, in particular by increasing the policy prioritisation of the sector.
-This includes indicative targets where each EU country must increase the share of renewables in heating and cooling by 1.1 percentage point every year, with a similar target for district heating and cooling.
+The Renewable Energy Directive (EU/2023/2413) includes specific measures to accelerate the development of renewables in heating and cooling.
+This includes binding national targets where each EU country must increase the share of renewables in heating and cooling every year, and a list of measures from which EU countries must pick in order to achieve them.
+The directive also includes targets on the share of renewables in district heating and cooling and in buildings.

 EU Heating and Cooling Strategy

-The 2016 EU Heating and Cooling Strategy provided a first overview of the energy consumption and fuel mix of the heating and cooling sector in the main end-use sectors: buildings and industry.
-It also set out actions and tools to ensure that the heating and cooling sector contributes to the EU objective of climate neutrality by 2050.
-These actions and tools, which were implemented in the Clean Energy for all Europeans’ package adopted in 2019, relate to increasing renewable energy and energy efficiency in this sector, while applying in parallel an integrated approach to the energy system.
+The EU Heating and Cooling Strategy (COM/2016/051) provided a first overview of the energy consumption and fuel mix of the heating and cooling sector in the main end-use sectors: buildings and industry.
+It also set out actions and tools to support the heating and cooling sector's contribution to the EU objective of climate neutrality by 2050.
+These actions and tools, implemented in the Clean Energy for all Europeans’ package adopted in 2019, relate to increasing renewable energy and energy efficiency in this sector, while applying in parallel an integrated approach to the energy system.

 Studies on heating and cooling